kierxin/Wonday/README.md

 Welcome to Wonday!
 More info is available at the Wiki: https://github.com/kierxin/Wonday/wiki

-In this two-week project, I used React.js, Redux, and Ruby on Rails to clone the website [Monday.com](https://monday.com/).
+In this full-stack project, I used React.js, Redux, Rails, and PostgreSQL to clone the website [Monday.com](https://monday.com/).

 # Features